 If you’re in the room, you can help, but if not, things can go sideways really fast.
 Use weighted doors to ensure kids can’t get the bathroom door open unassisted.
 This way, they’ll never be in there alone.
 Sturdy stepping stools are good for brushing teeth and washing hands.

-Invest in some strong ones with different heights and place them under the sink.
+Invest in some strong ones with different heights and place them under the bathroom sink.
 These stools should be easy to wash.
 They should have bright colors, rounded edges, and child-friendly, non-toxic paint, just in case the kids start to nibble on the stool.

 Scalding can go from mild to fatal in seconds, but you can’t always stop your kids from playing with the faucet.
 Shut it tight so the kids can’t easily get it open.
 Install specialty taps – some will reduce the flow of water when it gets too hot, so the scorching trickle does less damage.